Ed Logg: Legacy

-In 2011, Logg was awarded a Pioneer Award by the Academy of Interactive Arts and Sciences for being among those who "laid the foundations of the multi-billion dollar videogame industry."
+In 2011, Logg was awarded a Pioneer Award by the Academy of Interactive Arts and Sciences for being among those who "laid the foundations of the multi-billion dollar videogame industry".
 Logg was listed at number 43 in IGNs top 100 game creators of all time.

+In 2026, a documentary was released entitled "Super Duper Game Guy: Celebrating the Career of Ed Logg".
+This career retrospective features Logg himself, co-workers including Barry Leitch, authors such as Richard Rouse III and Steven L. Kent, as well as journalists and TV personalities including Victor Lucas.